TokuiNico/work/README.txt

 Finally, calculate scores of each region by summarizing all linked ROIs multiplied by their weight and proportion

 input
-    trajectory	the travel trajectories database.
+    trajectory	the travel trajectories database
-		format: tid, (tid, index, lon ,lat)¡K
+		format: tid, (tid, index, lon ,lat)...
-    region		the regions that contains density of number of passing trajectories.
+    region		the regions that contains density of number of passing trajectories
         format: rid, density, range

 output